Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

-With conventional heartworm treatment, the worms die quickly and if the family does not watch the dog carefully the worms cause and embolism and the dog will die.
+With conventional heartworm treatment, the worms die quickly, and if the family does not watch the dog carefully, the worms can cause a fatal embolism.
 This alternative is not quick.
-It may not even be the best alternative for your dog since there can be changes to your dog´s heart while the treatment is working.
+It may not even be the best alternative for your dog since there can be changes to your dog's heart while the treatment is working.

-This is a decision you will need to make carefully: if your dog already has advanced heart and lung disease she may not be able to wait for the slow and safe treatment.
-Some veterinarians do not recommend this alternative; some others think it is safe only in the earliest and mildest cases of infection.
+This is a decision you will need to make carefully: If your dog already has advanced heart and lung disease, she may not be able to wait for the slow and safe treatment.
+Some veterinarians do not recommend this alternative; others think it is safe only in the earliest and mildest cases of infection.

 Without examining the dog and determining the changes to his heart, it is impossible to recommend which treatment is best.